What Every Photographer Should Know About Lenses

 Aperture is an adjustable opening in the lens that regulates the amount of light that reaches the camera’s sensor.
 It is measured in f-stops, and the size of the aperture is controlled by a diaphragm within the lens.
 Aperture also affects the depth of field, which is the range of sharpness in an image.

-The aperture controls the of the image, with a wide aperture letting in more light and a narrow aperture letting in less light.
+The aperture controls the exposure of the image, with a wide aperture letting in more light and a narrow aperture letting in less light.

 2.3 What Does A Bad Lens Look Like?